-1. Optimize your Content
+1. Optimize your Blog Content for Search

 Before we get into the specifics of proven SEO strategies, you need to make sure your content is highly desirable in the first place.